not16ankit/i-am-sleepy-af/README.md

 # i-am-sleepy-af

+Sorry for not mentioning the dataset i used.
+I don't have the energy to actually search it right now.
+Will sure tomorrow morning.

+(I don't have a powerful machine which forces me to reduce the image sizes to 70 into 70 pixels at max.
+This might be affecting accuracy of the model.
+Edit the resize sizes according to your machine.)

 This is a readme for a CNN pokemon identifier.
 And the title justifies the situation i am currently in, extremely sleepy.
 Faiza used to hate pokemons so i designed this.
 Notes :
 * cv2 has problems in reading some images which is why the preprocessing filters out the error causing images.